“SSL has been removed as an example of strong cryptography in the PCI DSS, and can no longer be used as a security control after June 30, 2016.”

 Merchants who continue using old POS or POI devices should understand that because SSL is outdated technology, it may be subject to future security vulnerabilities.
-The PCI Council recommends that POI environments update to TLS v1.1 or greater if possible.
+The PCI Council recommends that POI environments update to TLS v1.1 or later if possible.

-How do I know if I’m using SSL/TLS?SSL and TLS are widely used, so I recommend contacting your terminal providers, gateways, service providers, vendors, and acquiring bank to determine if the applications and devices you use have this encryption protocol.
+How do I know if I’m using SSL/early TLS?SSL and TLS are widely used, so I recommend contacting your terminal providers, gateways, service providers, vendors, and acquiring bank to determine if the applications and devices you use have this encryption protocol.
 If you’re writing your own software, please check with your development department.

-Examples of applications that likely use SSL/TLS
+Examples of applications that likely use SSL/early TLS

 - Virtual payment terminals

 What if I’m using SSL/early TLS?The PCI Council has released guidance on migrating from SSL and TLS, as well as examples and recommendations on how to deal with this requirement in their Migrating from SSL and Early TLS information supplement.